We are looking for new leaders at Self Advocacy Sydney

-This funding can help individual people with intellectual disability to become future SAS leaders.
-It can also help SAS as an organisation by having more leaders with intellectual disability.
+This funding can help people with intellectual disability to become future SAS leaders.

 What things can SAS leaders do?

-SAS leaders can do lots of different things.
+SAS leaders can do many different things.
 Some of these things are:

-- Becoming a SAS staff member (paid or a volunteer).
+- Becoming a SAS staff member (paid or volunteer).

 When can new SAS leaders do these things?

 Sometimes it might take a while for new SAS leaders to learn to do these things.

 Sometimes new SAS leaders might have to wait until positions are available, like being on the board.